DataDog/documentation/content/en/tracing/setup/php.md

   tag: "Documentation"
   text: "Advanced Usage"
 ---
+## Compatibilty Requirements

+For a full list of supported libraries and language versions, visit the [Compatibility Requirements][1] page.

 ## Installation and Getting Started

-If you already have a Datadog account you can find [step-by-step instructions][1] in our in-app guides for either host-based or container-based set ups.
+If you already have a Datadog account you can find [step-by-step instructions][2] in our in-app guides for either host-based or container-based set ups.

-For descriptions of terminology used in APM, take a look at the [official documentation][2].
+For descriptions of terminology used in APM, take a look at the [official documentation][3].

-For details about open-source contributions to the PHP tracer, refer to the [contributing guide][3].
+For details about open-source contributions to the PHP tracer, refer to the [contributing guide][4].

 ### Setup the Datadog Agent

 The PHP APM tracer sends trace data through the Datadog Agent.

-[Install and configure the Datadog Agent][4].
-See the additional documentation for [tracing Docker applications][5] or [Kubernetes applications][6].
+[Install and configure the Datadog Agent][5].
+See the additional documentation for [tracing Docker applications][6] or [Kubernetes applications][7].

-For Agent version [7.18.0][7] and above, APM is enabled by default for all environments without further action.
+For Agent version [7.18.0][8] and above, APM is enabled by default for all environments without further action.
-If you are running an older version of the agent, make sure the Agent has **[APM enabled][4]**.
+If you are running an older version of the agent, make sure the Agent has **[APM enabled][5]**.

 ### Install the extension

-Install the PHP extension using one of the [precompiled packages for supported distributions][8].
+Install the PHP extension using one of the [precompiled packages for supported distributions][9].

 Once downloaded, install the package with one of the commands below.